Community Planning Through the Lens of

 Communities that deploy formal community planning processes that center equity are more likely to create alignment and accountability that lead to measurable results.

 Communities that are seeing great success in their equity work understand how their economic systems are connected.
 They improve inequities comprehensively by addressing and working within the interactions of these systems.
-For example, these places not only recognize how housing proximity to transit supports workforce development, but then deploy an approach that creates cross-cutting benefits, such as Transit-Oriented Development.
+For example, a community may recognize how housing proximity to transit supports workforce development, then deploy an approach that creates cross-cutting benefits, such as Transit-Oriented Development.

 Community-system interactions are complex, but equitable development is achievable through strategic planning and implementation.
 The topics below highlight key areas communities should consider when framing their conversations around equitable development planning.

 The definition of equity can vary across communities, with each determining its appropriate framing and language based on unique local context.
-These terms are most frequently used:

 -